Cleanroom Air Handling Units: Complete Guide to Design, Efficiency, and Applications

 Cleanroom Air Handling Units (AHUs) are specialized ventilation systems designed to maintain controlled environments where airborne particles, temperature, humidity, and pressure must be carefully regulated.
 These systems are widely used in industries such as semiconductor manufacturing, pharmaceutical production, biotechnology research, aerospace engineering, and advanced electronics assembly.

 A cleanroom is an enclosed environment where contamination levels are strictly controlled.
 Even microscopic particles like dust, bacteria, or chemical vapors can disrupt sensitive manufacturing processes.
-Cleanroom air handling units exist to ensure that the air circulating inside these spaces remains clean and stable.
+Cleanroom air handling units ensure that the air circulating inside these spaces remains clean and stable.

 • High Efficiency Particulate Air (HEPA) or Ultra-Low Particulate Air (ULPA) filters

-• Pre-filtration stages for removing larger particles
+• Pre-filtration stages for larger particles

 • Temperature and humidity control modules